kyma-project/kyma-environment-broker/docs/contributor/03-30-trial-and-free-expiration.md

 ## Update Requests

-When an instance update request is sent for an expired instance, the HTTP response is `OK` only if:
+When an instance update request is sent for an expired instance, the HTTP response is `200` only if the update includes a new value in the **globalaccount_id** field.
-* Only **context** parameters are changed
-* The update includes the instance's **service_id**, which is required by OSB API
+The changes to the `parameters` section are ignored.

 See the example call: